Balbir Singh Rajewal

 Balbir Singh Rajewal (born 20 August 1943) is an Indian farm union leader and politician from Ludhiana, Punjab.
 He is founder of Bharatiya Kisan Union (Rajewal) and the Chief Ministerial candidate of Sanyukt Samaj Morcha party for the 2022 Punjab Legislative Assembly election.
 Rajewal is known for his active participation in 2020-2021 Indian farmers' protest.

 Early life

 Rajewal was born on 20 August 1943.
 He started his career as a telegraphist in the post and telegraph department but in 1968 he resigned from his job.

 Farmer activist

 In May 1972, Rajewal formed Punjab Khetibari Union with merger of 11 peasants groups in Chandigarh.

 When in 1978, PKU transformed into Bharatiya Kisan Union, he was appointed Secretary of the Union.
 He is also credited with writing the Constitution of BKU.
 He also worked with Mahendra Singh Tikait and Sharad Anantrao Joshi.
-In 2009, he went on hunger strike and demanded relief for farmers under drought funds and then uplifted the hunger strike with one glass of juice rather than claiming relief fund.
+In 2009, he went on hunger strike and demanded relief for farmers under drought funds and succeeded in getting relief to farmers.